mysterious-coding/base_entranced/README.md

 * Fixed Bryar pistol not having unlimited ammo.
 * Changes to `g_allowVote` are now announced to the server.
 * Fixed `/flourish` not working with gun equipped.
+* You can no longer be `/forceteam`ed to the same team you are already on (prevents admin abusing forced selfkill).
+* Fixed bug with `/forceteam`/`/specall`/`/randomteams`/`/randomcapts`/auto inactivity timeout not working on dead players.

 #Features that are also in base_enhanced
 These are features in base_entranced that are also available in base_enhanced.
 Many of these features were coded and/or conceived by us first, and then were added to base_enhanced by Sil later.